 2020 Film Pittsburgh Fall Festival: Staff Picks

 While in conversation with Pittsburgh Magazine last week, our Executive Director, Kathryn Spitz Cohan, explained that our Fall Festival is "like Netflix, except curated by people here in Pittsburgh that love film and want to share it with other folks from this region.”
-And much like Netflix, we understand that it can sometimes be tough to choose what to watch out of a diverse array of 30 feature films and 20 shorts blocks.
-If you need help rounding out your to-watch list, or choosing the remaining films to fill up your Six Packs or All Festival Passes as we head into the last week of the festival, we are here to help!
+And much like Netflix, we understand that it can sometimes be tough to choose what to watch out of a diverse array of 30 feature films and 20 shorts blocks!

-We asked some staff members to choose their favorite features or shorts in hopes that their favs will inspire you, and here is what they chose:
+We asked our staff members to choose their favorite features or shorts in hopes that their favs will inspire you, and here is what they chose:

 Drew Checkelsky, Assistant Teen Screen Educator